ivoschulthess/protonNMR_dressedStates/README.md

-# protonNMR_dressedStates
+# Proton NMR - Dressed Spin States

-Repository containing the data and the analysis for the publication of the dressed spin states measurements using the Proton NMR apparatus.
+The repository contains the data and analysis for the dressed spin state measurements publication using the Proton NMR apparatus.